ProTechEx/vgpu-proxmox/README.md

-# NVIDIA vGPU with the GRID 14.3 driver
+# NVIDIA vGPU with the GRID 15.0 driver

-A few days ago, NVIDIA released their latest enterprise GRID driver.
+Two days ago, NVIDIA released their latest enterprise GRID driver.
 I created a patch that allows the use of most consumer GPUs for vGPU.
-One notable exception from that list is every officially unsupported Ampere GPU.
+One notable exception from that list is every officially unsupported Ampere GPU and GPUs from the Ada Lovelace generation.

 This guide and all my tests were done on a RTX 2080 Ti which is based on the Turing architechture.

 ### This tutorial assumes you are using a clean install of Proxmox 7.3, or ymmv when using an existing installation.
 Make sure to always have backups!

-The patch included in this repository should work on other linux systems with kernel versions 5.13 to 5.16 but I have only tested it on the current proxmox version.
+This guide should work for other linux systems with a recent kernel (5.15 to 5.19) but I have only tested it on the current proxmox version.
 If you are not using proxmox, you have to adapt some parts of this tutorial to work for your distribution.

+> # Are you upgrading from a previous version of this guide?
+>
+> If you are upgrading from a previous version of this guide, you should uninstall the old driver first:
+> ```
+> nvidia-uninstall
+> ```
+>
+> Then you also have to make sure that you are using the latest version of `vgpu_unlock-rs`, otherwise it won't work with the latest driver.
+>
+> Either delete the folder `/opt/vgpu_unlock-rs` or enter the folder and run `git pull` and then recompile the library again using `cargo build --release`

 ## Packages